dask/dask-image/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dask_ndfilters` for local development.
+Here's how to set up `dask-ndfilters` for local development.

-1. Fork the `dask_ndfilters` repo on GitHub.
+1. Fork the `dask-ndfilters` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/dask_ndfilters.git
+    $ git clone git@github.com:your_name_here/dask-ndfilters.git

 3. Install your local copy into an environment.
 Assuming you have conda installed, this is how you set up your fork for local development (on Windows drop `source`).
 Replace `"<some version>"` with the Python version used for testing.::